 With the combination of tuition, lodging and other living expenses, the total cost of earning a graduate-level education intimidates many students.
-The INI wants to ensure financial need is not a barrier for students who are passionate about becoming a leader in information networking, information security, mobility or software management.
+The INI wants to ensure financial need is not a barrier for students who are passionate about becoming a leader in information networking, information security, or mobility.
 Therefore, the INI offers students a variety of awards and financial assistance.

 Tuition for the INI graduate degree programs is set in the spring for the class entering in the following fall.
 Read more.

 As a highly competitive department, the INI is able to consider all accepted applicants for financial awards in an amount that varies based on need and merit.
 The INI awards both partial and full tuition scholarships.
 Students receiving assistance through the INI must remain in good academic standing.
 Good academic standing is defined as maintaining a grade point average (GPA) of at least 3.0 in core GPA (average of all core required courses) and cumulative GPA (average of all units taken), excluding the project, and having no academic or administrative violations on your record.

 Through corporate and government programs, several unique opportunities in the form of scholarships, fellowships and awards are available to INI students.
 Read more.

 Carnegie Mellon University has been designated by the National Security Agency and the Department of Homeland Security as a:

 In that capacity, graduate students in information security may be eligible to participate in the CyberCorps® Scholarship for Service (SFS) program.The SFS provides full financial assistance to a few highly qualified applicants each year who express an interest and who satisfy all the requirements.
 Several scholarships are awarded each year (funding permitting).
 Read more.